I’ve personally tried and tested a range of different gochujang substitutes to find the best one.

 Other options to consider

-The substitutes above were my top options, but here are others you can try if you have the time or you have them on hand:
+The substitutes above are my top options, but here are others you can try if you have the time or you have them on hand:

 Gochujang substitutes to avoid